Human rights in Lebanon

-Human rights in Lebanon refers to the state of human rights in Lebanon, which were considered to be on par with global standards in 2004.
+Human Rights in Lebanon refers to the state of human rights in Lebanon, which were considered to be on par with global standards in 2004.
 Some believed to be criminals and terrorists are said to be detained without charge for both short and long periods of time.
 Freedom of speech and of the press are ensured to the citizens by the Lebanese laws which protect the freedom of each citizen.
 Palestinians living in Lebanon are heavily deprived of basic civil rights.
 They cannot own homes or land, and are barred from becoming lawyers, engineers and doctors.
 However, the Lebanese government has reduced the number of restricted jobs and created a national dialogue committee for the issue.
 During the Arab Spring, Lebanon experienced major protests and sectarian violence, but avoided the large-scale political upheaval seen in many parts of the Arab world.

-In January 2015, the Economist Intelligence Unit released a report stating that Lebanon ranked second in Middle East and 98th out of 167 countries worldwide for Democracy Index 2014.
+In January 2015, the Economist Intelligence Unit released a report stating that Lebanon ranked second in the Middle East and 98th out of 167 countries worldwide for Democracy Index 2014.
 The report ranks countries according to election processes, pluralism, government functions, political participation, political cultures, and fundamental freedoms.